 Utah's 2017 sheep, moose, goat and bison application overview

 Jump to: New for 2017 State Info.
 Draw System Points System R. Bighorn Breakdown D. Bighorn Breakdown Moose Breakdown Goat Breakdown Bison Breakdown

 The Utah draw really caters to nonresidents, allowing them to apply for every species every year.
-In 2015, Utah offered 25 total once-in-a-lifetime permits to nonresidents (excluding Cooperative Wildlife Management Unit (CWMU) moose permits).
-That’s seven Rocky Mountain goat permits, seven bison permits, three Rocky Mountain bighorn sheep permits, three desert bighorn sheep permits, and five moose permits.
+In 2016, Utah offered 26 total once-in-a-lifetime permits to nonresidents.
+That’s eight Rocky Mountain goat permits, nine bison permits, three Rocky Mountain bighorn sheep permits, three desert bighorn sheep permits, and three moose permits.

 For Utah residents, you have to pick your species and the draw odds are tough.
-Yet, you’ll never experience what it’s like to hunt the Zion for desert rams or backpack into the High Uintas in pursuit of mountain goats if you don’t apply.
 The application fee is only $10 so it makes sense to pick one and begin applying.
-Residents and nonresidents, whether you have no points or 20 years’ worth, this article will cover everything you need to know to apply for once-in-a-lifetime species in Utah in 2016.
+Residents and nonresidents, whether you have no points or 20 years’ worth, this article will cover everything you need to know to apply for once-in-a-lifetime species in Utah in 2017.

-Note: The application deadline for all moose, sheep and goat hunts is March 3.
+Note: The application deadline for all moose, sheep, goat and bison hunts is March 2.
 You can apply online or by phoning any UDWR Division Office.

 Why Utah for sheep, moose, goat, bison

 • Utah has huntable populations for all of the once-in-a-lifetime species, vast amounts of public land, and a high rate for hunt success.